 Enlisted personnel separated from any Regular Component of the Services (Army, Navy, Marines, or Air Force) and those separated from the Reserve and National Guard Components are assigned RE codes to indicate their eligibility to reenter the branch of service from which they separated.
 The Army cannot change or explain why another Service assigns a particular code.
-Questions concerning the assignment of a RE code should be addressed to the discharging service.
-The Army has three types of RE codes: fully qualifying, disqualifying (can be waived), and disqualifying (cannot be waived).has three types of RE codes: fully qualifying, disqualifying (can be waived), and disqualifying (cannot be waived).
+Questions concerning the assignment of an RE code should be addressed to the discharging service.
+The Army has three types of RE codes: fully qualifying, disqualifying (can be waived), and disqualifying (cannot be waived).